webprog25/finalproject-Steiner-David/README.txt

     Source: https://blog.appsignal.com/2024/07/03/security-best-practices-for-your-nodejs-application.html

-    The idea behind the cards may seem similar to Frank Schneider's and my own project, "PokeBuild", from the "WebProjekt" course.
+    The idea behind the "cards" may seem similar to Frank Schneider's and my own project, "PokeBuild", from the "WebProjekt" course.
     However, the cards in PokeBuild are not filled with user input like this project and there is no editing as in this project.
     Therefore, the two projects only share the 'card' theme, which I also found suitable for this project.
     Furthermore, since you have access to the PokeBuild GitLab, you can check that I implemented the card idea long time ago in commit 'e8c69113'.
-    So I assume that this will not be a problem.